FBrockmeyer/brain/README.md

 file
 format](https://mrtrix.readthedocs.io/en/dev/getting_started/image_data.html#tracks-file-format-tck).

-It currently provides a single function `read_brain`: - parses `.tck` files using base R only - is comparably fast, and
+It currently provides a single function `read.tck`:

+- Parses `.tck` files using base R only
+- Is comparably fast, and
+- Returns a list containing:
+  - Header information
-- returns a list containing - header information, and - streamline data as a list of matrices.
+  - Streamline data as a list of matrices

 ## Installation